Amasa Back Trail For Dirt Biking

 The MOST popular offroad motorcycle trail in Utah.

 West of Moab, the Amasa Back Trail is an out-and-back dirt bike ride ranging from 10 to 18 miles depending upon how far out you go.
 This challenging ride following rugged jeep road over rocks, slickrock, sand and ledges.
-Don't underestimate how challenge of this trail.
+Don't underestimate the challenge of this trail.

 To reach the trailhead from Moab, head west on Kane Creek Road for about 6 miles.
 As the road turns away from the Colorado River at the Kane Creek Trailhead, continue on to the Amasa Back Trailhead.

 The trail is another 0.5 miles beyond the parking area.
 After a steep drop to cross Kane Creek, the trail ascends a peninsula of sandstone surrounded on three sides by a huge sweeping turn in the Colorado.
 The climb will get your heart pounding: its about 800 feet up in less than two miles.
 The interesting part is the ledgy Kayenta sandstone that makes the climb much like going up loosely spaced stairs.